Employee handbooks are often outdated and consist of nothing more than a generic template that is not tailored to the California business.

 A well-drafted handbook not only addresses all of the leaves of absences – which can be complex as many of them run concurrently – but it is also used as a tool to train management and human resources to administer leaves correctly.

-How do I ensure my Business and Employee Handbook are Fully Compliant?
+How do I ensure my Business and Employee Handbook are Fully Compliant with California Law?

 The answer is NOT to purchase the inexpensive one-size-fits all template where the only change made is to insert the name of the employer and distribute.